Open Science

 As for point 3, it can be made available in the repository:

-The RUN – Repository of the NOVA University of Lisbon enables researchers to deposit and make available the results of their research in Open Access, complying with the open access policies of funding agencies.
-A criação do registo e o depósito do ficheiro PDF da publicação é feito no PURE, a plataforma de gestão de produção científica.
+RUN – Repository of Nova University Lisbon enables researchers to deposit and make available the results of their research in Open Access, complying with the open access policies of funding agencies.
+Registration and deposit of a PDF file are done through PURE, the scientific production platform.

-Finally, licences should be used that allow free access and reuse of the content, as long as the author is properly referenced, such as Creative Commons licences.
+Finally, licenses should be used that allow free access and reuse of the content, as long as the author is properly referenced, such as Creative Commons licenses.

 Author’s rights